isomerpages/jointpoly-ace/_programmes/Joint Polytechnic Programmes/T&L Mentor Move In Programme (TLMP).md

 * Developing T&L expertise
 * Driving coaching for T&L quality and innovation

-The organising team comprises of representatives from each polytechnic.
+The SLMP is organised by representatives from all polytechnics.
 ![](/images/tlmp2.jpg)